News

 New seasonal influenza vaccine developed by Moderna shows promising efficacy

-One way to improve influenza vaccines is to use mRNA vaccine technology, which has previously been widely used in COVID-19 vaccines.
+One way to improve influenza vaccines is to use mRNA technology, which has previously been widely used in COVID-19 vaccines.
 Results have now been published for Moderna’s investigational seasonal influenza vaccine, mRNA-1010, and the findings appear promising.

 The study compared mRNA-1010 with a licensed standard-dose seasonal influenza vaccine in adults aged 50 years and older.
 A total of 40,703 participants took part in the global study.
 Volunteers were also enrolled at FVR’s clinics in Helsinki, Tampere, Järvenpää and Oulu.